-Investors that purchased NorthStar Healthcare REIT have suffered massive losses and are worth only a fraction of a purchased dollar on the secondary market.
+Investors that purchased NorthStar Healthcare REIT are receiving tender notices from Comrit and now finding out that they have suffered massive losses because their shares are worth only a fraction of a purchased dollar on the secondary market.
 This past week Northstar’s Chairman, Justin Chang, abruptly resigned.
 His position is being filled by Richard Welch.
 NorthStar REIT’s investment object is focused on the needs-based senior housing sector, including independent living facilities, assisted living, memory care, and skilled nursing facilities.

 For investors, the latest estimated valuation not only reflects a decrease in the estimated NAV price (as of June 30, 2019), it also appears to be based on calculations that used third-party appraisals for at least 15 of the properties owned by Northstar Healthcare.
 This is, of course, following on the heels of the February 2019 decision by Northstar Healthcare to suspend distributions to investors (after previously cutting the distribution rate by more than 50%).

 Attorneys at Haselkorn & Thibaut are investigating financial advisors that had clients invest in Northstar Healthcare Income Inc, a non-traded real estate investment trust (REIT).
 They have set up a toll-free number for investors to call to review their cases at Haselkorn & Thibaut, P.A. at 1-800-856-3352.

 The timeline here for investors includes a significantly reduced distribution rate followed more recently (earlier this year) by a suspended distribution, and, now, a reduction in the estimated NAV prices.
 According to Palm Beach, Florida investment fraud lawyer Matthew Thibaut (InvestmentFraudLawyers.com), Esq. “this recent drop in estimated NAV value looks like more bad news for investors in Northstar Healthcare.”